Written by 7:29 am HRMS

 Components of HR Analytics

-• Data Gathering: HR Analytics starts with collecting information from a variety of sources including payroll systems, employee surveys, performance reviews, time-tracking tools, and recruitment platforms.
+• Data Gathering: HR Analytics starts with collecting information from various sources including payroll systems, employee surveys, performance reviews, time-tracking tools, and recruitment platforms.

-• Data Integration: Combining data from various sources in one framework to give an overall view of workforce dynamics.
+• Data Integration: Combining data from various sources into one framework to provide an overall view of workforce dynamics.

-• Analysis: Using statistics and analytics techniques to detect patterns, correlation, and trends in predictive and prescriptive analytics.
+• Analysis: Using statistical and analytics techniques to detect patterns, correlations, and trends through predictive and prescriptive analytics.

-• Insights and Recommendations: Interpret findings in a way that enables a drawdown of HR strategies and information for decision-making.
+• Insights and Recommendations: Interpreting findings to draw actionable HR strategies and support informed decision-making.

 • Monitoring and Reporting: Continuously tracking key metrics and reporting outcomes to ensure the effectiveness of HR initiatives.